paurkedal/ocaml-caqti/README.md

 Tutorials and examples:

+  - The [caqti-study][] repository is a tutorial with examples, which we will keep up to date with the latest release of Caqti.
+It is work in progress; suggestions and contributions are welcome.
   - [Interfacing OCaml and PostgreSQL with Caqti][BP-2018] by Bobby Priambodo gives a gentle introduction, though the Caqti API has changed to some extend since it was written.
   - [The documented example][bikereg] in this repository can give a first idea.
-  - The [caqti-study][] repository contains a work-in-progress tutorial which I hope will supersede the above.

 API documentation from ocaml.org contains documentation for matching releases of individual packages: